gwtproject/gwt-core/README.md

 * run `mvn clean install`

 on the parent directory.

-To run the j2cl tests:

-* switch to the 'gwt-core-j2cl-tests' directory
-* run `mvn j2cl:clean` & `mvn j2cl:test`
+This will build the artifact and run tests against the JVM, J2CL, and GWT2.